Do Man’s External Changes in Behavior Mean Changes in Disposition?

 This makes me think of the Pharisees of that time, who served Jehovah God in the temple generation after generation, traveled over sea and land to spread the gospel and expound on the law.
 They made prayers standing at crossroads frequently and sewed the verses of the law on the sleeves of their clothes.
 Their outward good deeds and devoutness were blameless, but they secretly devoured widows’ houses and killed prophets and righteous men.
 Hence, the Lord Jesus cursed the hypocritical Pharisees and denounced seven woes against them.
 And when the Lord Jesus came to do the work of redemption for mankind, they did not know God’s work.
 They resisted Him and His work under the excuse that the Lord Jesus’ work had transcended the law of the Old Testament, and then made rumors, saying that He was an illegitimate son, a man, not God.
 Even after the Lord Jesus’ resurrection, they taught the soldiers to tell a lie that His body was stolen by someone.
 Besides the great sin of crucifying the Lord Jesus, another great evil deed of the Pharisees was to compete with God for His chosen people and status.
 Despite that the Lord Jesus had worked in Israel for over three years, He didn’t gain the Jewish religion and only a few people believed in Him among the whole Judaism.
 It was mainly because God’s chosen people were controlled firmly under their influence.
 They refused to seek and accept the Lord Jesus’ work.
 Moreover, they didn’t allow the Jewish people to believe in the Lord Jesus.
 As a result, the Lord Jesus cursed them, “Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte, and when he is made, you make him twofold more the child of hell than yourselves” (Matthew 23:15).
 From the Lord Jesus’ dissection and curse of the substance of the Pharisees being hypocritical and in enmity of God, can we still say that in believing in God, good behavior means a true transformation in disposition?

 We see from God’s words that knowing God’s work is the only pathway for man to change his disposition.
 In other words, only when man accepts God’s work of judgment in the last days, experiences His judgment, chastisement, trials and refinements, and thus gains real knowledge of God’s disposition, what He has and is and attains a true fear of God; when he has cast away his corrupt dispositions of arrogance, selfishness, craftiness and evil and gets purified and changed; when his outlook on both life and values truly changes and he is able to live according to God’s words, can he then be said to have changes in his life disposition and have true changes.
 For example, when serving God in performing duty, he cares neither how others think about him nor how they judge him but instead can testify and exalt God in all things.
-He can love what God loves and hate what God hates: He rejects and hates Satan and antichrists, while offers his support and help to those who God wants to save.
+He can love what God loves and hate what God hates: He rejects and hates Satan and antichrists, while offering his support and help to those who God wants to save.
 He has a right outlook on both life and values and doesn’t covet fleshly enjoyments or blindly seek eating, drinking and carousing any more.
-He takes carrying out as his bounden duty in everything and obeying God’s orchestrations and arrangements as a heaven-sent vocation.
+He takes carrying outas his bounden duty in everything and obeying God’s orchestrations and arrangements as a heaven-sent vocation.
 He truly becomes a man who fears God and shuns evil.
-This is true transformation of disposition, and he is one commended by God.
+This is a true transformation of disposition, and he is one commended by God.